 There aren't a lot of parking options available at this park, except at Green Valley Campground, where the picnic area is.
 Since most of the parking is at the campground, it’s easier to just set up your RV at a campsite, then venture out either on foot, by bicycle or with a smaller vehicle.

 Campgrounds and parking in Cuyamaca Rancho State Park

 Campsites in Cuyamaca Rancho State Park

-There are two campgrounds available at Cuyamaca Rancho State Park, and those are Paso Picacho and Green Valley.
-If you’re looking for a place where you’ll be near water to play in, then Green Valley is the campground that you should stay at.
+There are two campgrounds to choose from at Cuyamaca Rancho State Park, Paso Picacho and Green Valley.
+If you’re looking for a place where you’ll be near water to play in, then Green Valley is the campground where you should stay.
 Here you’ll find a creek that runs straight through the campground.
 You’ll also find sets of cascades and little shallow pools that you can play in and cool off at.

-Whichever campground you decide to stay at, you’ll be guaranteed to have a picnic table and fire ring at each site.
+Green Valley has 81 sites, and each site has its own picnic table and fire ring.
 You’ll also find flush toilets, showers, drinking water, and a dump station nearby.
 Keep in mind, though, that there are no hookups of any kind available.
 The maximum RV length is 27 feet.

 Seasonal activities in Cuyamaca Rancho State Park

 This park is full of beautiful sights, smells, and sounds.
 You might even want to bring your camera to capture the breathtaking overlook views of mountains, meadows, and creeks.
 Wildlife is abundant in this park, and if you’re quiet, you might even get to see some of the more rare wildlife in its natural habitat.
 You can see wildlife all over the park, including at the campsites and on the trails.
 Some of the wildlife you may spot include bobcats, mountain lions, ground squirrels, mountain jays and crows, and turkeys.